Skip to content

 This will start and connect your app to a Postgres database for you.
 No need to do anything else! 🤯 Just make sure to leave this terminal window open in the background while developing.
 Once you terminate the process, your DB will no longer be available to your app.

-Now let’s initalize the database.
+Now let’s create our very first database migration, to ensure the database has a correct schema.
 Open a new terminal tab/window and run the following command:

 Terminal window